 Wind turbines start operating at wind speeds of 4 to 5 metres per second (around 10 miles an hour) and reach maximum power output at around 15 metres/second (around 33 miles per hour).
 In gale force winds (25 metres/second, 50+ miles/hour) wind turbines shut down to reduce unnecessary wear and tear.

-Do the turbines affect birds and wildlife?
+Do the turbines affect birds, wildlife or other animals?

-The greatest impact to wildlife is climate change, and wind energy is an important contribution to combating it.
+The greatest impact to wildlife is climate change, and wind energy is an important contribution to combatting it.
 On a local level, we consult with organisations such as Natural England, Scottish Natural Heritage, RSPB and other environmental groups to ensure that wind farms have the least possible impact on wildlife.

 For further information on wind energy and facts about the topics above, please visit RenewableUK.